fomightez/jan2015feng_gr_m/real world 1.rst

     wget https://gist.githubusercontent.com/fomightez/9c435b0f18bf659a4669/raw/54d514b1fa9ce57ec46c5527fbd1eaf3236943e0/mutation_data.bed

-Unless you have previously installed the Biopython module in your current SourceLair project, you'll get an error if you try to run the ``annotate.py`` script at this point.
+Unless you have previously installed the Biopython package in your current SourceLair project, you'll get an error if you try to run the ``annotate.py`` script at this point.